joereynolds/all-skate-decks/README.md

 ## Development

 Everything uses docker.
-Run `./run.sh` and populate an `.env` file with these DB credentials and you should be good to go:
+Run `./run.sh` and populate an `.env` file with these DB credentials and you should be good to go on `localhost:8080`:

 ```
 DB_CONNECTION=mysql